 After learning about the shocking truth behind the leather industry and other animal products, our founder, Monica decided to never consume or use any of them again.
 Being a lover of fashion and while working within the fashion industry, Monica realised many others were unaware of the cruelty that lies within.
 She also noticed that vegetarianism and veganism tend to be more associated with diet and health than animal welfare so she decided to combine her passion for fashion and veganism to start up a business with the intention to promote vegan fashion and lifestyle.
-The Lovely Things was then launched in the UK in November 2016 and relocated to Hong Kong in March 2019.
+The Lovely Things was then launched in the UK in November 2016, and later relocated to Hong Kong and relaunched in 2020.

-Monica believes one should be able to dress well without harming animals and at a reasonable cost so she works hard to make her products as affordable and accessible to everyone as possible.
-Monica is committed to designing with leather alternatives to show that vegan fashion accessories can be both stylish and affordable, and since 2018 she has been focusing on designing modern and timeless pieces with renewable and sustainable materials such as cork, Piñatex and Malai.
+Monica is committed to designing with leather alternatives to show that vegan fashion accessories can be both stylish and affordable.
+Since 2020 she has been focusing on designing modern and timeless pieces with sustainable leather alternatives such as cork, Piñatex and Malai.

 WHY WE DON'T USE LEATHER

 It is a common misconception that all leather is a byproduct of the meat industry.
 The truth is millions of innocent animals are killed specifically for their skin each year.
 Leather is not produced in efforts to minimise waste, it is produced because it is a highly profitable business.
 Animals suffer from extreme crowding, confinement and deprivation as well as cruel treatment during transport and slaughter.
 Besides cows and lambs, pigs, goats, cats, dogs, horses, snakes, crocodiles and deers are also among the victims of the leather industry.